The Bankrate promise

 - Lenders will also restrict financing to certain model years.
 You may have a hard time getting financing for a car older than 10 years, even if it doesn’t have a high number on the odometer.

 - Manufacturer special offers are also reserved for new cars, though there may be some on a CPO vehicle.

-Other than these, the process for financing a new versus used car is largely the same.
+Other than these, the financing process is largely the same.
 You’ll need excellent credit, strong income and limited debts to qualify for the lowest rates.

 The bottom line

 Used cars, especially luxury vehicles, are a much better deal than buying new.
+The vehicles above are cars that depreciate the fastest, so you can save money buying used.
 You’ll still be able to take advantage of modern features and design without the high price tag.
 Almost every manufacturer also offers CPO vehicles with additional warranties, which means additional protection on your car.
 And with financing from outside the dealership, you’ll be able to snag a low interest rate on an already cheaper car.